 Joomla! means “all together”.
 Inclusion is in our heart.
-As a community, we do our best to accept and welcome everyone.
-As such, we are committed to being accessible to the widest possible audience, regardless of ability or technology.
+As a community, we accept and welcome everyone.
+We are committed to being accessible to the widest possible audience, regardless of ability or technology.

 There are two main areas where we are focusing our efforts: the Joomla!
-CMS and Framework as our “product” and our websites - www.joomla.org and all of our subdomain sites.
+CMS and Framework as our “product” and our websites - www.joomla.org, the Joomla Organisation and all of our subdomain sites.

 Joomla!
 CMS, Framework and extensions

-Joomla! should be an accessible tool and provide a solid out of the box base for building accessible websites.
+Joomla! aims to be an accessible authoring tool and provide a solid out of the box base for building accessible websites.

 Since the birth of Joomla, we have made efforts to make our software meet accessibility requirements.

-While Joomla! enables the creation of accessible AA-level sites, it is up to those building individual sites to implement their own front end implementations in an accessible way.
+While Joomla! enables the creation of accessible WCAG 2.1 AA-level sites, it is up to those building individual sites to implement their own site in an accessible way.
 To put it another way, we will give you an accessible base install, but it will be up to you to ensure it is still accessible at the end of the build.

 Joomla.org website and subdomains

 We are aware that our own websites do not currently meet accessibility guidelines.
-We are actively working to fix this, and aim for our properties to also meet WCAG 2.1 AA standard when our new global template is rolled out alongside Joomla!
-4. We will update this statement when this has been achieved.
+We are actively working to fix this, and aim for our properties to also meet WCAG 2.1 AA standards.
+We will update this statement when this has been achieved.

 Joomla!
 Accessibility Team (JAT)

 Accessibility, much like security, is a constantly evolving journey.
 Accessibility has to be taken care of constantly.
-By providing Joomla as a fully accessible foundation, as well as providing tools and information for accessibility of the standards and processes, we hope to make the Joomla ecosystem, as a whole, a beacon for accessibility in the digital world.
+We aim to make the Joomla ecosystem a beacon for accessibility in the digital world by providing Joomla as a fully accessible foundation, as well as providing tools and information for accessibility standards and processes.
+The members of this team are dedicated to accessibility.
+They have many years of experience, in theory and in practice, as auditors, users, developers and continue to learn and explore techniques.

-If you would like to volunteer or contribute to our team in any way, we would love to have you on board!
+If you would like to volunteer or contribute to our team in any way, we would love to welcome you on board!
 Please join us or contact us on Volunteers Portal.

 How to report a problem or suggestion